WhirlWolf/WuzzApp/README.md

 - run task **WUZ - Connect**
 - run task **WUZ - Setup**

-> Make sure Termux & Tasker are allowed to run in background
+> Make sure termux & tasker are allowed to run in background

-> Increase maximum tasks queued in Tasker > preferences > action (depending on your WhatsApp activity)
+> Increase maximum tasks queued in Tasker > preferences > action (depending on your whatsapp activity)

 ALL DONE!